Chamber vs Harbor matchup in Valorant

 The Sentinel (Chamber) vs Controller (Harbor) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Chamber's Sentinel abilities serve different purposes than Harbor's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Sentinel abilities interact with Controller counterplay is essential for maximizing your agent's potential.
 Chamber's Sentinel toolkit may excel at certain aspects while Harbor's Controller kit counters others.
-The Chamber advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Harbor advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Chamber has favorable matchups against 15 agents and unfavorable matchups against 12 agents in Valorant.
-Chamber's strongest matchup is against Deadlock with a 61.9% win rate.
-The most challenging matchup is Vyse at 42.6% win rate.
+Chamber has favorable matchups against 15 agents and unfavorable matchups against 13 agents in Valorant.
+Chamber's strongest matchup is against KAY/O with a 71.4% win rate.
+The most challenging matchup is Breach at 38.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Chamber matchup win rates and combat stats in Valorant (Patch 12.08)
+Chamber matchup win rates and combat stats in Valorant (Patch 12.11)

 Opponent